Lancia: Concept cars

 Lancia has shown several concept cars to the public including the Flaminia Loratmo (1958), Stratos Zero (1970), the Megagamma by Italdesign Giugiaro and Sibilo by Bertone in 1978, Hit (1988) by Pininfarina, the Bertone-designed Kayak (1995), the Dialogos (1998) and Nea in 2000.
 The company showed the Granturismo Stilnovo and Fulvia concepts in 2003.
+Lancia has shown the PU+RA HPE concept in 2023 as part of brand renaissance strategy.

 Special cars

 In the end of 1960, Lancia made their first landaulet-limousine for the President of Italy, called the Lancia Flaminia 335 Presidenziale.

 In 1989, Lancia made a limousine version of the Thema.
-24 examples for Fiat-Group executives.
+Production was limited to 24 examples, only for Fiat Group executives.

 In 1999, Lancia made a one-off limousine version of the Kappa and at the 2004 Geneva Motor Show, Stola showed a limousine version of the Thesis.

 Export markets

 In January 2014, in an interview with La Repubblica, Fiat CEO Sergio Marchionne foreshadowed that Lancia would become an Italy–only brand, and focus only on the Ypsilon supermini range.
+However, in 2024, the brand began to be exported to other markets again.

+France

+In August 2024, Stellantis & You, a subsidiary of the Stellantis group dedicated to automobile distribution in Europe, has opened the very first Lancia point of sale located in La Défense, near Paris.

 United States

 While some models had been imported on a small scale during the 1950s to the 1960s, Lancias were sold in the United States from 1975.
 Sales were comparatively slow, and the range was withdrawn at the same time as Fiat in 1982.

-In 2009, following Fiat's acquisition of a stake in United States-based Chrysler and part of Chrysler's restructuring plans, it was stated that Fiat plans for the Chrysler brand and Lancia to co–develop products, with some vehicles being shared.
+In 2009, following Fiat's acquisition of a stake in United States–based Chrysler and part of Chrysler's restructuring plans, it was stated that Fiat plans for the Chrysler brand and Lancia to co–develop products, with some vehicles being shared.
 Olivier Francois, Lancia's CEO, took over as CEO of the Chrysler division in October 2009.
 Fiat also announced that, depending on the market, some Chrysler cars would be sold as Lancias and vice versa.

 Francois' plans to re-establish the Chrysler brand as an upscale brand were somewhat muddied by the discontinuance of the Plymouth brand.
 At the 2010 Detroit Auto Show, a Chrysler-badged Lancia Delta was on display, but this did not result in sales in the United States, with proposals to instead modify an Alfa Romeo for sale by 2013.